CAYCE – Three new businesses, including a rock climbing site, are opening at Parkland Plaza in Cayce.

 Columbia does not currently have a dedicated climbing gym.
 Capital Climbing is scheduled to open in August.

-The center will also host Mai Poke, a restaurant that will serve Hawaiian-style fish meals.
+The center will also house Mai Poke, a restaurant that will serve Hawaiian-style fish meals.

 The restaurant is being added near the square’s East Bay Deli location, and the same owners operate both restaurants, according to Rox Pollard, retail manager at Colliers commercial real estate.